amouro/drupalden_iwakuni_2023/section-3.md

 It is also capable to use dynamic variable in a sentence.

-However, there is chance that we need a translation context, because a word could be verb or noun or has more than one meaning.
+However, there may be chances that we need a translation context, because a word could be verb or noun or has more than one meaning.

 <b>Next slide >>>>></b>